Applying From Outside The US

-Wesleyan is one of the most highly selective institutions in the United States, and admission is competitive, most recently with more than 10,500 applicants for 745 places.
+Wesleyan is one of the most highly selective institutions in the United States, and admission is competitive, with around 10,000 applicants for 745 places.
 Applicants are expected to have a strong secondary school preparation in English, social science, science, mathematics, and a foreign language.
-Candidates studying at foreign schools who have taken national examinations for university admission (GCSEs, ‘A’ levels, Abitur, International Baccalaureate, etc.) are expected to have achieved superior results.
+Candidates studying at international schools who have taken national examinations for university admission (GCSEs, ‘A’ levels, Abitur, International Baccalaureate, etc.) are expected to have achieved superior results.
 A high degree of proficiency in English, as described below, is also required.
 Wesleyan provides support services for students who speak English as a second language through the English Department and the Writing Workshop.

 All students applying for undergraduate admission who have not yet attended a university for one full year will be considered applicants to the first-year class.
 Those who have completed a year or more at a university will be considered transfer applicants.
 Please note that students may not discount credit to be considered first-year students.

-To apply, go to our admission office home page and click on “applying.”
-Follow the directions there to complete the “common application.”
-All first year applicants submit the common application.
+All first year applicants submit the Common Application.
 Candidates for the Wesleyan Freeman Asian Scholarship should complete the Common Application plus the Freeman Addendum (supplemental materials).
-Transfer applicants must complete the transfer application.
+Transfer applicants must complete the transfer Common Application.

 Students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL), or alternatively, the academic modules of the International English Language Testing System examination (IELTS).
 Students should receive a score that demonstrates sufficient proficiency in the English language to function well in a highly demanding academic environment.
-A score close to 100 on the Internet-based TOEFL test, or a “7” on the IELTS, would be evidence of adequate English language ability.
-(A high score – 650 or better- on the critical reading section of the SAT may also demonstrate the necessary English language proficiency.
-In some cases, submitting the TOEFL or IELTS results is not necessary.)
+A score close to 100 on the Internet-based TOEFL test or a “7” on the IELTS would be evidence of adequate English language ability.
+A high score - 650 or better - on the critical reading section of the SAT may also demonstrate the necessary English language proficiency and could be used to waive the TOEFL requirement.